350+ Resume Keywords & How to Use Them

 The job description is the primary source for identifying resume keywords.
 The recruiter who wrote the job description will likely be the one directing the ATS to scan for specific words.

-Depending on which ATS tool the company uses, there’s a chance that the skills and qualifications incorporated throughout the job description are worded exactly the way the ATS will scan for them.
-This might include technical skills, soft skills, certifications, degrees or years of experience.
+Depending on which ATS tool the company uses, the skills and qualifications incorporated throughout the job description might be worded exactly as the ATS will scan for them.

-For example, take a look at the sample customer service job description below.
+For example, take a look at the sample job description below.
 We’ve bolded keywords that highlight important skills and requirements the job seeker should work into their resume.

 Customer Service Representative